Tab Thacker: Early life

 Thacker was on the football, basketball, track, and wrestling teams while at West Forsyth High School in Clemmons, North Carolina.
-He placed fourth and third at the North Carolina wrestling state championships in 1979 and 1980.
+At the North Carolina wrestling state championships, he placed fourth in 1979 and third in 1980.
 Thacker would then go on to win the 1980 Junior Greco-Roman wrestling national championship, before enrolling at NC State.

 College

 As a wrestler at NC State, Thacker was a three-time NCAA Division I All-American and won a national title his senior year.
-His three All-American trips to the podium consisted of finishing 8th as a sophomore in 1982, 6th as a junior in 1983, and winning the national championship as a senior in 1984.
+His three All-American trips to the podium consisted of finishing eighth as a sophomore in 1982, sixth as a junior in 1983, and winning the national championship as a senior in 1984.
 He was also a four-time Atlantic Coast Conference (ACC) champion for the Wolfpack.
 Thacker finished his college career 92-11-1, ranking second in NC State history with an .889 winning percentage and 54 pins.
 He majored in criminal justice while at NC State.